PurdueElectricRacing/PERterpreter/README.md

 It allows for creating of test scripts which output PASSED or FAILED, depending on the results of any `assert` functions in the code.

-TODO explain this shizz better yo
+TODO explain this shizz better yo.
+Basically what I mean by this is i need to break down the code location a lot better and document how stuff intermingles (because it's all spaghetti) also talk about the PERS highlighter
 # Cloning this repo
 To clone this repository, run the following command as this project makes use of git submodules.